10 Day Costa Rica Itinerary | Ultimate Trip Planner & Guide

 Planning your 10 Day Costa Rica Itinerary

 People often ask whether Costa Rica is safe.
 The answer is yes, but like with all foreign countries, keep your wits about yourself and don’t attract unnecessary attention.
-If you’re not traveling with friends or a partner, then you can explore this Central American gem through a group tour to ease the worry.
+If you’re not traveling with friends or a partner, you can explore this Central American gem through a group tour to ease the worry.
 However, you can also have a lot of fun backpacking as Costa Rica is great for solo female travelers and you can do this safely.

-I discovered the majority of what to see in Costa Rica in 10 days on a group tour with G Adventures.
+I discovered most of what to see in Costa Rica in 10 days on a group tour with G Adventures.

-In this option, your travel, accommodation, and many meals are taken care of for you.
-However, you also have the flexibility to choose additional activities that suit you.
-Better still, you will meet other like-minded travelers that will become friends for life.
+With a Costa Rica 10 day tour, your travel, accommodation, and many meals are taken care of for you.
+However, you also have the flexibility to choose additional activities and optional tours that suit you.
+Better still, you will meet other like-minded travelers that may become friends for life.

 I have copied below some of the most popular Costa Rica tours available, but there are many more to suit all budgets and interests: